dsorokin/aivika-fsharp-ce/README.md

 Please contact the author of this library for detail of licensing:
 David Sorokin <mailto:david.sorokin@gmail.com>, Yoshkar-Ola, Russia.

+### Features

+Aivika for .NET has the following features:

+* allows defining recursive stochastic differential equations of System Dynamics (unordered as in maths);

+* supports the event-driven paradigm of DES as a basic core for implementing other paradigms;

+* supports extensively the process-oriented paradigm of DES with an ability to resume, suspend and cancel the discontinuous processes;

+* allows working with the resources based on specified queue strategies (FCFS/FIFO, LCFS/LIFO, SIRO, static priorities and so on);

+* allows customizing the infinite and finite queues based on strategies too;

+* supports the resource preemption;

+* allows defining a queue network based on infinite streams of data and their processors, where we can define a complex enough behaviour just in a few lines of code;

+* supports the activity-oriented paradigm of DES;

+* supports the basic constructs for the agent-based modeling;

+* allows creating combined discrete-continuous models as all parts of the library are well integrated and this is reflected directly in the type system;

+* the arrays of simulation variables are inherently supported;

+* supports the Monte-Carlo simulation;

+* the simulation model can depend on external parameters;

+* uses extensively signals for notification;

+* allows gathering statistics in time points;

+* hides technical details in high-level simulation computations (with the corresponded support on level of the syntax).

+The commercial version also has additional features:

+* automating simulation experiments;

+* saving the results in CSV files;

+* plotting the deviation chart by rule 3-sigma, histogram, time series, XY chart;

+* collecting the summary of statistical data;

+* parallel execution of the Monte-Carlo simulation;

+* has an extensible architecture.

+The library was tested on Windows, OS X and Linux.

+### Installation

 Aivika for .NET can be installed via NuGet after accepting the license:

 `PM> Install-Package Simulation.Aivika`

+### Documentation

 The PDF documentation is available by the following link: